acristescu/OnlineGo/README.md

 ## Non-coding contributions

 Since I am a coder by trade, I realize some of the non-coding aspects of the app are not quite up to par.

+### Graphic
 While I did my best to locate free assets online for example, I could not always locate appropriate icons.
 The icons I did manage to locate are not always in the same style and quality (varying stroke weights, etc).
 If a professional graphical artist would like to contribute their time for this I would definitely not object.
 UX is another area that could use improvement.
 I have some figma mockups that I use but I could benefit from some assistance here as well.
+### Translation
+In an effort to make Go accessible worldwide there is an ongoing translation of the app.
+Feel free to submit some translation ! [contribute to translation](https://localazy.com/p/onlinego)

 ## Donations